PgBiel/typst-oxifmt/typst-strfmt.typ

   // -- errors --
   let excessive-lbracket() = {
     panic("String format parsing error: Inserted a second, non-escaped { inside a {format specifier}.
-Did you forget to insert a } somewhere?")
+Did you forget to insert a } somewhere, or to escape the { with {{?")
   }
   let excessive-rbracket() = {
     panic("String format parsing error: Inserted a stray } (doesn't match any { from before).
-Did you forget to insert a { somewhere?")
+Did you forget to insert a { somewhere, or to escape the } with }}?")
   }
   let missing-rbracket() = {
     panic("String format parsing error: Reached end of string with an open format specifier {, but without a closing }.
-Did you forget to insert a right bracket?")
+Did you forget to insert a right bracket, or to escape the { with {{?")
   }

   // -- parse loop --